sivsouvam/resume-honest/README.md

 ### The Workflow

-1. **Library build** — Parses your existing resumes into a searchable experience database
+1. **Library build**: Parses your existing resumes into a searchable experience database
-2. **Role research** — Analyses the company, role benchmarks, and builds a success profile
+2. **Role research**: Analyses the company, role benchmarks, and builds a success profile
-3. **Template generation** — Creates an optimised resume structure (you approve before proceeding)
+3. **Template generation**: Creates an optimised resume structure (you approve before proceeding)
-4. **Experience discovery** *(optional)* — Branching interview to surface undocumented skills
+4. **Experience discovery** *(optional)*: Branching interview to surface undocumented skills
-5. **Content matching** — Scores and ranks experience against each template slot with confidence levels
+5. **Content matching**: Scores and ranks experience against each template slot with confidence levels
-6. **Generation** — Produces humanised, ATS-compliant resume in multiple formats
+6. **Generation**: Produces humanised, ATS-compliant resume in multiple formats
-7. **Library update** — Saves successful resumes for future tailoring sessions
+7. **Library update**: Saves successful resumes for future tailoring sessions

 Each phase has a user checkpoint.
 You approve the structure, the content mapping, and the final output before anything is finalised.